• Free shipping on all orders

 • 1 cup white vinegar

-Apple cider vinegar is found in many store-bought dog pee repellents, so it makes sense that this would be a good ingredient choice for a homemade one.
+Apple cider vinegar is an ingredient in several store-bought dog pee repellents, so it makes sense that it would also be a good choice for a homemade one.

 7. Coffee Grounds